How to Clean Your Carpet and Protect Your Investment (Learn the Basics)

 It isn’t cheap.

 The most basic step in keep your carpets clean is to regularly vacuum with an upright vacuum or a canister vacuum that is capable of deep cleaning.

 Experts say you need to do this for at least once a week.
-On high traffic areas, obviously you need to vacuum high traffic areas like the living room.
+In high traffic areas, you need to vacuum high traffic areas like the living room.

 Stain Removal Basics

 Carpet stains are inevitable so it makes sense to be always prepared.
 You’ll need the following in your tool basket – a clean white microfiber towel, some vinegar, laundry detergent, baking soda, borax, spatula, and a steam iron.

 These tools will be able to remove basic stains on most synthetic carpet material.

 Some tips to keep in mind when cleaning carpet stains